-In a new, separate mixing bowl, place zest, lemon juice, yolks, coconut milk, maple syrup and vanilla extract in mixing bowl and whisk until full incorporated.
+In a new, separate mixing bowl, place zest, lemon juice, yolks, coconut milk, maple syrup and vanilla extract in mixing bowl and whisk until fully incorporated.

 To this mixing bowl, add coconut flour, salt, and mix until combined.

 Next, add whipped egg whites and gently incorporate by folding until fully combined.

-Pour mixture in ramekins (or can use a small glass baking dish) filling almost to top.
+Pour mixture into the ramekins (or can use a small glass baking dish) filling almost to top.